-- 4.21 Policy in respect to impacts on residential amenity and securing a good standard of residential amenity are provided by SDLP Policies ENV1 (1) and ENV2 and Paragraph 200 of the NPPF.
-As the application is in outline form, layout and the consequent impact on neighbouring properties will be a matter for future consideration.
-However, given the land available and the applicants anticipated mix of detached and semi-detached houses, there is no reason to think that an acceptable layout that respects existing properties cannot be achieved on the site. - 4.22 The access into the application site is proposed to run through the land to the north with the same arrangement as proposed for those applications which relate to that land.
-The connection to the highway network is between Lilac House and Mandale House onto York Road.
-It is considered that there is an adequate separation distance between the two existing dwellings and the proposed access road and that there would not be a significant detrimental impact on the residential amenity on these two existing dwellings as a result of the proposed access road.
-Similarly, any properties built as a result of permissions that might be granted on land to the north would be appropriately located around what essentially serves as an estate road serving the whole of the land known as The Paddocks. - 4.23 Having taken into account the matters discussed above it is considered that the proposal would not result in any significant harm to the residential amenities of either existing or future occupants in accordance with relevant Local Plan policies.
+- 4.22 Policy in respect to impacts on residential amenity and securing a good standard of residential amenity are provided by SDLP Policies ENV1 (1) and ENV2 and Paragraph 200 of the NPPF.
+The initial layout has been the subject of revision following concerns regarding the original location of the proposed pumping station and the relationship with existing properties on York Road.
+Some revisions have also addressed potential overlooking between proposed dwellings.
+The layout is now considered to be acceptable with separation distances between existing and proposed dwellings exceeding normally acceptable minimum standards and acceptable separation distances being achieved between proposed houses.
+It is considered that appropriate relationships have therefore been achieved to ensure that no significant detrimental impact would arise. - 4.23 The access into the application site is proposed to run between Lilac House and Mandale House.
+It is considered that there is an adequate separation distance between the two existing dwellings and the proposed access road and that there would not be a significant detrimental impact on the residential amenity on these two existing dwellings as a result of the proposed access road. - 4.24 Having taken into account the matters discussed above it is considered that the proposal would not result in any significant harm to the residential amenities of either existing or future occupants in accordance with relevant Local Plan policies.